benjamin-allevius/scanstatistics/JOSS/paper.md

 neighboring districts for patterns that seem anomalous given either past counts or the counts outside the cluster currently searched.

-The `scanstatistics` package implements several scan statistics, some not publically available elsewhere.
-The key references for these scan statistics
+The `scanstatistics` package implements several scan statistics, making it a partially overlapping complement to existing scan statistic software such as [SaTScan](https://www.satscan.org/).
+For example, the `scanstatistics` package provides scan statistis for count data with overdispersion or zero inflation, which are currently not available in SaTScan.
+The key references for the scan statistics in the package are:
-are:

 * @Kulldorff2001
 * @Kulldorff2005
 * @Neill2005
 * @Neill2006
 * @Tango2011
-* @Allevius2017
+* @Allevius2018

 The R package `scanstatistics` is available on [CRAN](https://cran.r-project.org/package=scanstatistics) and its source code